ICESAT-2HackWeek/Snowblower/README.md

-# Snowblower
+# SnowBlower
-Blowing snow - how sure are we of the blowing snow flag in ICESat-2 L6 product?

 ## Objectives
+Use ICESat-2 data to gain an understanding of the relationship between blowing snow and environmental conditions.
+Interpret ICESat-2 blowing snow flags and perhaps develop a better algorithm for creating these flags.

 ## Datasets